JaheemHarris/FrontFramework/README.md

 # FrontFramework
-> [_FrontFramework_](https://github.com/JaheemHarris/FrontFramework) is a Java Servet Web MVC Framework.
+> [_FrontFramework_](https://github.com/JaheemHarris/FrontFramework) is a lightweight Java Web Framework for building web mvc applications.

-It explains how Spring Controllers works and Spring Controller annotations.
+It explains how Spring Controllers and Spring Controller annotations works.